 It comes with great security and doesn’t keep logs.
 You’ll also have access to its huge server network if you need to connect to a different country, as well as its streaming and torrenting servers.
 Its speeds are fast, though they can get slower over long distances, like NordVPN does.
 There are no bandwidth restrictions, and it is capable of accessing all streaming platforms.

 CyberGhost allows up to seven simultaneous connections, and it’s compatible with all the major operating systems, providing an easy-to-use interface for them all.
-Read more in our CyberGhost review.
+Read more in our CyberGhost review, and see how it compares to our top pick in our NordVPN vs CyberGhost piece.

 It’s an inexpensive VPN service, with the bonus of a monthly rate, unlike NordVPN.
 However, the regular subscription works out cheaper on longer plans, and if you opt for one of those, you’ll need to pay for the entire cost of the CyberGhost dedicated IP upfront.